- Search for a Leaflet

 Other side-effects you need to know about

 - Your child may have diarrhoea, stomach pains, feel sick or be sick (vomit) when they first start to take amoxicillin.
-The section below, "Important things to know about taking antibiotics", gives advice on what to do.
+Encourage them to drink water to replace any fluid they have lost.

-- Contact your doctor if your child has diarrhoea that goes on for more than 4 days or if it is severe and watery, or contains blood.
+- have diarrhoea that lasts for more than 4 days or it is severe, watery or contains blood.

 - You may see white patches inside your child’s mouth and throat, and girls may get itching or soreness around the vagina.
 This is caused by a fungal infection called thrush.
 If you think your child may have thrush, contact your doctor or pharmacist for advice.